Specifications

 Currently, there are multiple approaches for providing a more assisted, dynamic and interactive email experience to end users.
 Unfortunately, different vendors mostly support different approaches at this time.

-Given that email originally is a decentralized technology, shaped by open standards, we launched an initiative within the IETF to work on a set of standard specifications.
+Given that email originally is a decentralized technology, shaped by open standards, the IETF voted to set up the Structured Email (SML) Working Group, tasked to write specifications or interoperable structured email.

 To use existing best practices, see the getting started section.